BNI floods with praise at Loud Fest 2022 - ExBulletin

 BNI floods with praise at Loud Fest 2022

-KONTAN.CO.ID –The series of peak celebrations for the 76th birthday or anniversary were not only lively, PT Bank Negara Indonesia (Persero) Tbk or BNI even received lots of praise and prayers.
-During the musical performance of BNI Loud Fest 2022, in Jakarta on Sunday, July 17, 2022, a series of prayers were offered by the President of the Republic of Indonesia Joko Widodo, the Minister of State Enterprises of the Republic of Indonesia Erick Thohir, to the musicians who filled the event.
+The series of peak celebrations for the 76th anniversary (HUT) was not only festive, PT Bank Negara Indonesia (Persero) Tbk. or BNI gets lots of praise and prayers.

+At the BNI Loud Fest 2022 Music Show, Jakarta on Sunday (7/17), President Joko Widodo, SOE Minister Erick Tohir and the musicians who filled the concert with music offered prayers and hopes to BNI.

-President Joko Widodo indicated that for 76 years, the BNI has managed to lead lasting transformations by facing new challenges amidst the turmoil of a world full of uncertainties.
+President Joko Widodo said that for 76 years, BNI has managed to lead lasting transformations by facing new challenges amidst a world full of uncertainties.

 “Happy 76th anniversary from BNI.
 BNI needs to be more proactive and responsive in strengthening its role to become a bridge for corporate and MSME business actors,” he said.

+During this great celebration, President Joko Widodo delivered his messages online to all the guests.

+Present at the height of BNI’s 76th anniversary, Erick Thohir, Deputy Minister of State Enterprises Kartika Wirjoatmodjo, BNI Chairman-Commissioner Agus Martowardojo, BNI Chairman and CEO Royke Tumilaar and other members of the Board of Directors also enjoyed the music on this special BNI day.

-Meanwhile, Erick Thohir said BNI’s task is to be a Go Global bank from Indonesia.
+Erick Thohir said BNI’s mission is to be an Indonesian bank that Go global.
 He hopes that the overseas network that has been built will now be strengthened in its ability to support economic growth not only in the country, but in the world in an optimal way.

-The BNI must also continue to improve service quality, human resource capacity and competitiveness, especially in the face of competition from world-class banks.
+BNI, he said, must also continue to improve service quality, human resource capabilities and competitiveness, especially in the face of competition from other world-class banks.

-In the middle of his appearance, Raisa conveyed a message: “My message for BNI is that he will be more compact, the higher he can jump, continue to be victorious and BNI will be number one in the hearts of his customers”, he said.
+In the middle of her appearance, Raisa delivered a message.
+“Let’s hope that BNI will be more compact, the more it can jump higher, continue to be victorious, and BNI will be number one in the hearts of its customers,” he said.

 He also prayed that BNI will always be victorious for Indonesia.
 “Wishing BNI a happy 76th birthday, hope it’s more global again.
 May it be even more glorious,” he added.